y-a-nchung/y-a-nchung.github.io/_posts/2024-05-26-mentalhealth1.md

 ---
-title: "Some thoughts on (Breaking) Intergenerational Transmission of Mental Health [1]"
+title: "Some thoughts on (Breaking) Intergenerational Transmission of Mental Health"
 excerpt_separator: "<!--more-->"
 categories:
   - Blog